latex3/babel/README.md

 3.48   2020-07-31 (development)
        - New tools to customize some labels (like chapters in CJK and Hungarian).
+       - Warning instead of error if neither 0 nor ZERO WIDTH SPACE is found in Southeast Asian languages.
+       - Fixes:
+         - \babelshorthand didn't work with some dialects.

 3.47   2020-07-13
        - Fixes: